stouffer/EvoGeoModules/manuscript/outline.md

+---
-% Should we build a macro-scale theory for coevolution?
+title: Should we build a macro-scale theory for coevolution?
 Nope.
-% Timoth\'ee Poisot \and Daniel B. Stouffer
+authors: Timoth\'ee Poisot \and Daniel B. Stouffer
-% Sept 11, 2014
+date: Sept 11, 2014
+...

 **Coevolutionary dynamics acting on both species and their interactions are a key driving force behind the structure of ecological communities.
 The